k4tsuya/final_project_nutrients/final_presentation/Playbook_adjustments_best_version.md

 `[09:45 - 10:10]` ``@Mariana``
 *(Dennis advances to Slide 4: FINAL THANKS)*
-"And we couldn't have done any of this without our amazing support system.
-On behalf of all of us, thank you to our teachers, Christopher and Federica, and to all our colleagues who supported us on this journey."
+"Guys, i guess that we are now software developers , lol.
+And we couldn't have done any of this without our amazing teachers.
+On behalf of all of us, thank you to our Christopher and Federica, and to all our colleagues who supported us on this journey and to the DCI TEAM.
+Thank you !"

 `[10:10 - 10:45]` ``@Jeffrey``
 *(Dennis advances to Slide 5: Q&A)*